deanosaurx/project-int/README.md

 $ kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 ```

-I prefer to access ArgoCD without exposing it using port-forwarding:
+If you don't want to expose ArgoCD to the outside world, you can use port-forwarding

 ```bash
 $ kubectl port-forward svc/argocd-server -n argocd 8080:443